swiftlang/swift/docs/LibraryEvolution.rst

   unconstrained default implementation.
 - A new optional requirement may be added to an ``@objc`` protocol.
 - All members may be reordered, including associated types.
+- Changing *internal* parameter names of function and subscript requirements is permitted.
+- Reordering generic requirements is permitted (but not the generic parameters themselves).
+- The ``@warn_unused_result`` and ``@warn_unqualified_access`` attributes may
+  be added to a function requirement without any additional versioning information.

 All other changes to the protocol itself are forbidden, including: